Using Retail Analytics & Top Retail Metrics to Drive Sales

 R: A free programming language and software that’s frequently used in data analysis.

-Admittedly, this is a complex metric, so if you’re a smaller retailer, you may want to start by reviewing your sales data manually and making note of any patterns that stand out to you.
+This takes a bit of time and skill to do, but can be affordably outsourced to a professional data analyst through sites like Fiverr and Upwork.
+As this is a complex metric, you may want to start by reviewing your sales data manually and making note of any patterns that stand out to you if you’re a smaller retailer.

 For example, if you have an electronics store, you may find that customers who buy a new cellphone are more likely to also buy a screen protector and phone charger.

-Once you identify these relationships, the insight can be applied in both brick-and-mortar and online stores—similar to how you use UPT data.
+Once you identify market basket relationships, the insight can be applied in both brick-and-mortar and online stores—similar to how you use UPT data.
 Increase your sales by:

 - Cross-selling: If you can anticipate what customers are likely to reach for next, you can make it easier by placing those items close together in your store using cross merchandising strategies.
 In an online setting, create popups that appear when customers add certain items to their cart, include a “Discover Additional Products” feature like Amazon’s, or simply add likely pairings to product descriptions.